WoutervdVijver/Exquisite-corpse-WoutervdVijver/README.md

 His fur was all in blood, his eyes were of fluorescent green.
 I still remember the grin of his fangs.
 The werewolf could speak human language and said: "Follow me, I will introduce you to my Master".

+We were paralyzed and could mumble nothing but 'yyyeah'.
+Trustworthy as we are, we followed the werewolf.
+Anxious thoughts were racing through our minds.
+Where will he bring us?
+Will we ever make it out Alive?